copremesis/api_braintree/api.md

 # APIs Using Ruby

 - libraries
-  * software libraies included with ruby auto magically
+  * software libraries included with ruby auto magically
 - gems
   * Ruby libraries written/tested/published by the community which ranges from developers
   * encourages software reuse few bugs avoid rebuilding the wheel.